-Social Sciences and Humanities Research Council of Canada Doctoral Fellowships (SSHRCC)
+Social Sciences and Humanities Research Council of Canada Doctoral Fellowships (SSHRC and CSGD)

-Canadian students and landed immigrants are eligible to apply for these awards, worth about \$18,000, funded by the Government of Canada.
-Application packets are available by September on the SSHRCC web site at http://www.sshrc.ca.
+Canadian students and landed immigrants are eligible to apply for these awards, worth about \$20,000 (or \$35,000 for CGSD), funded by the Government of Canada.
+Application packets are available by September on the SSHRCC web site at www.sshrc.ca.
 Applicants from outside the University of Toronto should apply through their home departments, or directly to SSHRCC in Ottawa.